peidevs/Event_Resources/TalkFAQ.md

 * To spark dialogue about talks, we're using issues on [this GitHub project](https://github.com/peidevs/Event_Resources/issues).
 * (If you'd like to be in the `peidevs` organization, just contact us.
 You're absolutely invited.)
 * If you'd like to submit a talk idea, create an issue and label it as `Question`.
-* You can do the same if you are interested in topic X, but don't want to give a talk on it.
+* You can do the same if you are interested in topic X, but don't want to give a talk on it. (i.e. so as to encourage others)
-* Vote on talks, ask questions, etc.
+* Vote on talks, ask questions, etc. Participate!

 #### Can you give me some example topics?